ToadNetwork/Docs/guides/how-to-farm.md

 Choose a token pair to farm.
 For this guide we will go with the PAD-TOAD farm.

 {% hint style="info" %}
 To farm a certain token pair you first need to provide liquidity for that token pair to receive the respective LP tokens to stake.
-For more information on liquidity pools and a guide on how to provide liquidity read our docs.
+See also our docs on [liquidity-pools.md](../products/padswap/liquidity-pools.md "mention") and our guide on [how-to-provide-liquidity.md](how-to-provide-liquidity.md "mention").
 {% endhint %}

 ![View of the PAD-TOAD farm](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/PadSwapAddingLiquidity16\_putLPTokensOnFarm.png?raw=true)